-This page is no longer being maintained and updated, but will continue to exist as an archive of all of the events we organized.
+This page is no longer being updated, but will continue to exist as an archive of all of the events we organized.

 Team Colorado is ready for Paris!
 This page will list everything you need to know to as a member of Team Colorado at the Gay Games.

 This quick guide will help you get set up at GGX.
 With information about the Paris transit systems, about accreditation and the opening ceremonies, some useful French phrases, and some suggest apps, you’ll be able to quickly get your bearings once you step off the plane.
 Many thanks to Sean Au of the San Francisco Track and Field Club for putting this together and sharing.

 We will be hosting several events in the lead up to the Games to build excitement and camaraderie among Team Colorado athletes, and then during the Gay Games.
 This list will be continually updated with more details; join our Facebook group, and subscribe to our mailing list for updates.

 - May 5 – Gay Games Athletes Social & Potluck, Denver

 - July 8 – Bon Voyage Send-Off party, Mile High Hamburger Mary’s, 5-7pm, Facebook Event, PDF Flyer

 - August 4 – Gay Games Opening Ceremony, 4:00pm, Jean-Bouin Stadium, accreditation badge or spectator tickets required, followed by the Opening Party at Grand Palais, tickets required

 - August 5 – Team Colorado excursion to Musee Marmottan Monet and Monet’s Gardens at Giverny, 11am-8pm OR 1:45pm-8pm, see below for more information

 - August 7 (TBD) – Team Colorado Party, TBD